 Status of use of Standby Letter of Credit Program

-In FY2022, the Standby Letter of Credit Program was utilized by 82 businesses.
-Letters of Credit were issued to the affiliated financial institutions in Thailand, China, Republic of Korea, Indonesia, Vietnam, Mexico, Singapore, Malaysia, and Taiwan.
+In FY2023, the Standby Letter of Credit Program was utilized by 73 businesses.
+Letters of Credit were issued to the affiliated financial institutions in Thailand, China, Republic of Korea, Indonesia, Taiwan, the Philippines, and Vietnam.